 The nature of an issue and the likely consequences of that issue (both with and without self-reporting) are the primary considerations relevant to a corporation’s management and response.
 Where an enforcement outcome is likely, co-operation (including voluntary disclosure) routinely attracts a significant discount in mitigation.
 However, it is unusual for self-reporting or co-operation to result in a complete avoidance or immunity from liability.
 A punitive outcome and the associated reputational risk is likely regardless.

 Within particular regulatory frameworks, New Zealand has taken steps to strengthen the incentive to self-report.
-The most relevant example is the Commerce Commission’s Cartel Leniency and Immunity Policy (the Leniency Policy).
-In 2021, New Zealand criminalised cartel conduct.
-The Leniency Policy replicates immunity policies implemented in other jurisdictions, encouraging reporting by offering conditional immunity to the first participant in cartel conduct that reports to the Commission and provides evidence.
+The most relevant example is the Commerce Commission’s Cartel Leniency and Immunity Policy (the Leniency Policy), which offers conditional immunity to the first participant in cartel conduct that reports to the Commission.

 Where an incentive to self-report has cross-jurisdictional application, such as the Leniency Policy, that factor is relevant to a corporation’s assessment of whether or not to self-report internationally.